prakash3720/scratch-notes/README.md

 # scratch-notes

-> A Note Sharing Website
+> A Note Sharing Website that allows to create dynamic links for creating and sharing of notes.

 ## Build Setup